 Benefits Over Traditional Furnaces

-When all is said and done, the goal is to regulate temperature in the home.
-So is a geothermal system actually better than a more traditional forced air furnace?
-While there’s never a catch-all system that’s right for everyone, a geothermal system is usually more energy efficient than a forced air or fueled system.
-Geothermal heating systems also double as cooling systems during the summer, which makes them a total replacement for a typical HVAC system and putting them on par with reversible heat pumps as well (though again, they are more energy efficient BTU to BTU).
+When all is said and done, the goal is to regulate the temperature in the home.
+So is a geothermal system actually better than a more traditional forced-air furnace?
+While there’s never a catch-all system that’s right for everyone, a geothermal system is usually more energy-efficient than a forced-air or fueled system.
+Geothermal heating systems also double as cooling systems during the summer, which makes them a total replacement for a typical HVAC system and putting them on par with reversible heat pumps as well (though again, they are more energy-efficient BTU to BTU).

 A few other ways where a geothermal system is more beneficial:

-- Some systems can be built completely vertical, using very little area
+- Some systems can be built completely vertical, using a very little area

 - Water isn’t expended within the system